WilliamPerezBeltran/technicalTestInJava/README.md

 If the first parameter is `[1, 2, 3, 3, 4, 5]` and the second parameter is `3`, the method should return `2`.

 ## Part 1: Explain Your Algorithm
+## Part 2: Please implement the method in Java.